yuchitoto/CSCI3150-2019-proj-unofficial-testcase/README.md

 Simple arithmetic on file_size(inode->i_size)

 ## Testcase
-Check data read to buffer is not yet implemented

 Usage: ./testcase [command]

 Command:
 official: official testcases
-1: simple 1kb testcases
+1: simple 1kb testcase
+4: simple 4kb testcase

 ## HD generator (beta)
 The HD generator is in [/generator](https://github.com/yuchitoto/CSCI3150-2019-proj-unofficial-testcase/tree/master/generator) folder.
 You can create different virtual HD for this project using this program by changing parameters in superblock.csv and dir_tree.csv